sahilrajput03/pa-bot-draft/Readme.md

 - The primite thing is I need some portable speaker and a mic for receiving the the audio from the mobile's speaker during a call, and the setup is supposed to put in a sound proof environment so that sound noise is minimum.

 - The foremost thing is this setup is to be able to control mobile touchscreen and clicking it via some automated manner(E2E testing software) like what cypress does for web-apps.
 And this testing software will help me trigger to automated touch anywhere on the mobile screen from the laptop only.

-## Project making Checklist:

-(* means **less important**)

-- [x] Make a simple cli to control scrpy streamed android screen for making a call provided via cli.

-- [ ] Make sample {speech input}-{text output} and sample {text input}-{speech output} nodejs program.

-- [ ] * Make a locally hosted webapp(backend+frontend) that facilitates making instant call from web interface through your real device.

-- [ ] Make a  program that call someone(let say priyam) and gives new message everytime after interval of 2hrs.
-It can be affirmation message or some complement or some route message.
-Prepare 3 messages for 3 calls and automate them via a nodejs program.